A $40 Tool That Will Make Every Laundry Load More Sustainable

 You’ve decided to cut down on your plastic waste, shop at thrift stores before buying new, carry a reusable tote wherever you go, and swear off plastic water bottles for good.
-It’s 2020, and you’re doing what you can to make your habits more sustainable—but chances are, there are still plenty of ways you can help the earth that you didn’t even realize were possible.
+It’s 2021, and you’re doing what you can to make your habits more sustainable—but chances are there are still plenty of ways you can help the earth that you didn’t even realize were possible.
 And a good place to start is with your laundry.

 See, you might use a natural detergent and clean your clothes in cold water as much as possible, but chances are, your dirty clothes can have some serious environmental implications you didn’t know about.
 I’m talking about microplastics: tiny fragments that come off of synthetic materials (like nylon, acetate, and polyester) in the washer and go on to pollute waterways.

-For just under $40, the Cora Ball is a spherical contraption made of recycled plastic that traps those tiny microplastic particles and makes them easy to dispose of.
+Coming in at just under $40, the Cora Ball is a spherical contraption made of recycled plastic that traps those tiny microplastic particles and makes them easy to dispose of.
 The inspiration for its design came from a, well, natural place.
-“We needed to collect small things from moving water, and we realized that coral does exactly that,” explains founder Rachael Z. Miller.
+“We needed to collect small things from moving water, and we realized that coral does exactly that,” explains founder-inventor Rachael Z. Miller.
 “Coral is effectively attached to a rock and yet it catches tiny bits of plankton from moving water.
 That moment informed our design moving forward, and the Cora Ball, with it’s coral-like stalks, was born.”
-Basically, all you have to do is toss the soft ball in your washing machine, and after a few loads, you’ll find its holes have filled with microplastic lint, which you can easily remove by hand and toss in the trash, preventing it from making its way into the ocean.
+Basically, all you have to do is toss the soft ball in your washing machine, and after a few loads you’ll find its holes have filled with microplastic lint, which you can easily remove by hand and toss in the trash, preventing it from making its way into the ocean.

 It’s true that, in most cases, you don’t need to buy anything to be more sustainable, but laundry is tricky: You can prioritize buying clothes made with natural materials like cotton, wool, and linen whenever possible, but it would be hard to rid your wardrobe of all synthetic fibers (and wasteful to needlessly throw things out).
-For basically the cost of dinner with a drink, I know that in the year to come, my laundry will have a smaller negative impact on the world we live in, thanks to my Cora Ball—and that, to me, is priceless.
+For basically the cost of dinner and a drink, I know that in the year to come, my laundry will have a smaller negative impact on the world we live in, thanks to my Cora Ball—and that, to me, is priceless.